 Combined alphabets are difficult to pronounce

-Another hiccup that learners wrestle with is the problematic enunciation of double letters and the triphthongs (a combination of vowels).
+Another hiccup that learners wrestle with is the problematic enunciation of double letters and triphthongs (a combination of vowels).

 While we write Korean letters in separate blocks, we combine some of them and pronounce them together.